PV-Lab/hte_degradation_chamber/README.md

 ## Installation

-To install, just clone this repository and analysis codes repository:
+To install, just clone this repository and analysis codes repository.
+Either download the repository as a ZIP file, or use git:

 `$ git clone https://github.com/PV-Lab/hte_degradation_chamber.git`